matteo-corrado/friendly_spot/people_observer/PREFLIGHT_CHECKLIST.md

 ## Summary of Changes

 ### GPU Acceleration
-- ✅ All YOLO inference now uses GPU by default with automatic CPU fallback
+- All YOLO inference now uses GPU by default with automatic CPU fallback
-- ✅ Detection pipeline uses `device="cuda"` with FP16 precision when GPU available
+- Detection pipeline uses `device="cuda"` with FP16 precision when GPU available
-- ✅ Device detection logs GPU name or warns about CPU fallback
+- Device detection logs GPU name or warns about CPU fallback
-- ✅ Test scripts updated to use GPU for webcam benchmarks
+- Test scripts updated to use GPU for webcam benchmarks

-### Magic Numbers Eliminated
-All hardcoded values replaced with named constants in `config.py`:

 **Detection Constants:**
 - `PERSON_CLASS_ID = 0`